Search Close Search

 An internationally known scientist, Flotte has conducted research on cutting edge molecular therapeutics that led to the first successful gene transfer with adeno-associated virus (AAV) in animals and the first ever human trial of an AAV.
 He also led the first human recombinant AAV trials in alpha-1 antitrypsin deficiency and Tay-Sachs disease, with the latter showing promising clinical benefits.

-He is the author of more than 280 scholarly papers and his research has been funded by the National Institutes of Health and the Alpha One Foundation.
-Since 2015, Flotte has also been editor-in-chief of gene therapy’s oldest journal family, Human Gene Therapy
+He is the author of more than 250 scholarly papers and his research has been funded by the National Institutes of Health for over 30 years, and by the Alpha One Foundation.
+Since 2015, Flotte has also been editor-in-chief of gene therapy’s oldest journal family, Human Gene Therapy.
+He is currently president-elect of the American Society of Cell and Gene Therapy.

 Button - Learn More